I have been a home cinema enthusiast for years and am always looking for the next upgrade or DIY project.

-The whole purpose of Audyssey, YPAO or whatever system your receiver uses to calibrate, is get the sound in your room as close as it can to a reference sound, in other words how it is supposed to sound when the sound engineers produced the soundtrack.
-This can be quite a different sound to what you're used to if you've always set up your systems by ear, but if you want it sound how it should, then you should leave it like this.
-Of course as it's your system, if you decide you prefer the bass a bit higher for example, then you're free to do that.
-This is what is called reference vs preference.
+The whole purpose of Audyssey, YPAO or whatever system your receiver uses to calibrate, is get the sound in your room as close as it can to a reference sound.
+In other words, you're trying to get it to sound when the sound engineers produced the soundtrack.
+This can be quite a different sound to what you're used to if you've always set up your systems by ear.
+But if you want it to sound how it should, then you should leave it like this.
+Of course since it's your system, you get to determine your preferences.
+For example, if you decide you prefer the bass a bit higher, then you're free to do that.
+This is what is called reference versus preference.

 The one thing that you shouldn't do is mess about with the dials on the back of the subwoofer once you've ran calibration.
 If you are going to do it, then adjust through the receiver.